7 Best Shooting Ear Protection to Save Your Hearing [2023 Guide]

 Some recommend taking the most protective of the two and adding 5.

-However, experiments have shown that doubling up results in 85-95% of the combined NRR, or 12-20 NRR of extra protection.
+But experiments show that doubling up results in 85-95% of the combined NRR, or 12-20 NRR of extra protection.

 So if you had 30 NRR muffs with 20 NRR earplugs, the conventional wisdom is to expect 35 NRR.